 Brother Baba Budan is a narrow Little Bourke Street room with a tiny bar, a single communal table, and chairs fixed overhead because the floor plan has never been generous.
 It still feels like a live Melbourne coffee counter rather than a museum piece: busy, compact, and built for people crossing the CBD for one sharp cup.

-The Seven Seeds connection matters because the house blend and coffee of the day still give the place a direct line into one of Melbourne’s most durable roasters.
+The Seven Seeds connection gives the place a direct line into one of Melbourne's most durable roasters through the house blend and coffee of the day.
 That keeps the room honest.
 You come for speed, clarity, and a quick refuel, not for a long sit-down or an encyclopedic food menu.

 Coffee